bgamari/ghc-wiki-import/hackathon.md

 - Brandon Moore, Yahoo.
 Interested in types, syntax extension.
 - Ravi Nanavati, Bluespec.
 Interested in being able to fix GHC bugs before they burn me.
 - Jeffery Zhang, interested in type systems and metaprogramming.
+- John Matthews, Galois, interested in connecting GHC to the Isabelle theorem prover.